pydemull/activAnalyzer/README.md

     very dependent on the number of users as well as the time spent by each user on the app.
-Moreover, as computations when using the app can be quite intensive, it is possible that speed and stability of this online version of the app are compromised.
+Moreover, as computations when using the app can be quite intensive, it is possible that speed and stability of this online version of the app become sometimes compromised.
 For these reasons, this option should be considered as a way to have a quick look at how the app works.
 The other available options (please see below) will be more appropriate for working with the app on a regular basis.
-Of note, Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow reseting all the inputs when required.
+Of note, Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow resetting all the inputs when required.
--   [Locally on PC via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable version, for Windows machines only).
+-   [On your machine via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable version, for Windows machines only).
 The standalone app has been developped using